pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

     ```https://<ip address>:5000```

     In the syntax, `<IP address>` is the IP address of the system on which the
-    PolyLogyx server is hosted.
+    EclecticIQ ER server is hosted.
 This is the IP address you specified in step 4.

 8. Ignore the SSL warning, if any.

 9. Log on to the server using the credentials provided above at step 5a.

 10. Provision the clients.
-For more information, see [Provisioning the PolyLogyx
+For more information, see [Provisioning the EclecticIQ ER
-    Client for Endpoints](../03_Provisioning_Polylogyx_Client/Readme.md).
+    Client for Endpoints](../03_Provisioning_EclecticIQ_ER_Client/Readme.md).

 Uninstalling the Server
 ------------------------

-To uninstall the PolyLogyx server, run the following command to clean-up
+To uninstall the EclecticIQ ER server, run the following command to clean-up
 existing Docker images and containers.

 ```~/Downloads\$ sh ./docker-cleanup.sh```